Chirishman/chirishman.github.io/_posts/2023-09-09-iOS-eBook-Reader-Apps.md

 - ✅ Uses iOS built in engine (and thus reflects pronunciation fixes made in the main OS settings menu)
 - ❌ No buttons to skip back or forward
 - ✅ Does support pause-resume
-- ✅ Can highlight a point in the page and have it start reading from where you selected (like you can in Kybook/NaturalReader/VoiceDream)
+- ✅ Can highlight a point in the page and have it start reading from where you selected (like you can in Kybook)
 - ❌ Unfortunately has the same problem as **Aldiko Next** of seemingly having a hard coded pause duration between sentences that does not adjust along with the speaking/playback rate.
 Not _quite_ as bad as it is in **Aldiko Next** but I'm definitely not switching from Kybook 3 to this unless I have no other choice.
 If you listen at 1-1.5x speed you might be fine.

 Unfortunately I'm the kind of lunatic that listens to audiobooks and podcasts at 3.5 speeds and tts at whatever max speed the settings will suffer.
 I know I'm kind of an edge case.